 No downstream heat treatment, CO2 savings for customers

-Each tonne of crude steel from our electric arc furnace causes 1.6 tonnes fewer CO2 emissions than comparable steel from integrated steelmaking routes.
-We use 100% scrap as feedstock.
+Each tonne of crude steel from our electric arc furnace causes 80 % less CO2 emissions than comparable steel from integrated steelmaking routes.
+We use 100 % scrap as feedstock.
 Our value stream saves emissions thanks to climate-friendly logistics.
 New sustainable measures and innovative products are constantly being added.
 Above all: We have a clear, realistic roadmap for how we will produce our already low-emission steel in a completely climate-neutral way by 2039.

 Measures: We are always improving